Breadcrumb

 APPLICATION DEADLINES

-All students will have until May 1 to accept or decline an offer of admission
+Acceptance deadline - students must accept or decline an offer of admission.

-A select number of students who are not initially offered Direct Admission and are not guaranteed Assured Admission will be placed on a Waitlist for Assured Admission.
-After May 1 and once all seats in the Direct Admission class have been filled, any student remaining on the list will have their application to the College of Nursing cancelled.
+A select number of students who are not initially offered direct admission will be placed on a waitlist for admission.
+After May 1, after all seats in the Direct Admission class have been filled, any student remaining on the waitlist will have their application to the College of Nursing canceled.

 FACTORS CONSIDERED FOR ADMISSION